BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 For the Ethereum Private Key and Address, the "blockie" associated with the address is shown rather than a LifeHash.
 This is a [widely used specification](https://www.npmjs.com/package/ethereum-blockies) that much like LifeHash provides a visual representation.
 However, rather than being available for any key or  seed, a blockie is always associated with the Ethereum address.

+## Integrating with Tezos

+If you use seeds with Ethereum instead of Bitcoin, you can set that as your default view by choosing "Tezos" as your "Primary Asset" under **Settings**.

+This will cause some changes in functionality.

+### Viewing a Tezos Seed

+### Exporting a Tezos Seed

+[TBD: What does this show, other than Tezos private key & address?]
+[TBD: are there new defaults to replace 'cosigner public key' and 'cosigner private key'?]
+[TBD: Do the HD Keys belong here?]
+[TBD: need pics when things are finalized]

 ## Using Seed Tool for Transactions

 **Seed Tool** can be used to store seeds for live transactions by taking advantage of its Request and PSBT capabilities.
 See [Integrating Seed Tool with Other Apps](Integration.md) for real-life examples of **Seed Tool** use.